tseemann/barrnap/README.md

 * The `--reject` and `--lencutoff` paramters are ignored now, as we use global CMs now.
 * SILVA is no longer used, all models are from Rfam.

+## Can I use Barrnap instead of Prokka ?

+Yes.
+It's faster, and finds more features.
+It's missing some things like `EC_number` and `COG` annotations, and doen't produce
+Genbank files.

 ## Where does the name come from?